 A property with 1 bedroom units for $1,800.
 This property allows cats and dogs and has a washer & dryer and air conditioning.

 315 S 22nd St

 A studio, 1 bathroom apartment with 200 square feet of space.
 This apartment allows cats.

 A 5 bedroom, 4 bathroom house with 2,226 square feet of space.

 2117 LOCUST ST

-A 2 bedroom, 1 bathroom apartment.
+A 4 bedroom, 3 bathroom apartment with 1,225 square feet of space.
 This apartment allows cats and dogs and has a washer & dryer.

 |Median Rent||Median Apartment Size|